Skip to main content

 • commands.supported — list of command name strings

-• commands.specs — per-command flags such as continuous and rate_hz
+• commands.specs — per-command flags such as continuous, rate_hz, and description (defaults to "")

 • schema_version, driver_family — format and implementation hints